-The former is approximately one-and-a-half acres and developed over the last 40 years; its principal features include dwarf rhododendron, azaleas (evergreen and deciduous), large drifts of various primula and meconopsis and bluebells, and mixed herbaceous perennials/shrubs; there is also quite a serious kitchen garden.
-The latter garden has been developed over the last 30 years out of a birch and sessile oak wood and is a traditional West Coast glen garden intersected by two pretty burns with waterfalls.
-The garden has been extended over the last two years and now covers nearly ten acres with extensive new paths, and a suspension bridge over the ravine.
+The former is approximately one-and-a-half acres and developed over the last 40 years.
+Its principal features include dwarf rhododendron, azaleas (evergreen and deciduous), large drifts of various primula and meconopsis and bluebells, and mixed herbaceous perennials/shrubs; there is also quite a serious kitchen garden.
+The second garden has been developed over the last 30 years out of a birch and sessile oak wood and is a traditional West Coast glen garden intersected by two pretty burns with waterfalls.
+The garden has been extended over the last few years and now covers nearly ten acres with extensive new paths, and a suspension bridge over the ravine.
 Whilst the plants are important, many say that it is the topography with its differing vistas which make this garden such a peaceful and special place.
-Bud-set in 2018 was exceptional so 2019 should be spectacular.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.